Reduce Your Summer Electric Bill

 Set the thermostat at the highest comfortable temperature and dress appropriately.

 When leaving your home for a few hours or going to bed at night, raise the thermostat a few degrees.
+A programmable or "smart" thermostat can do this automatically (and then reset the temperature later).

 Keep lamps, TVs and other heat-generating appliances away from the thermostat.
 Minimize their use on especially hot days.